‘Swing Time’, Part One, Chapter 2

 BUSTER

-My jacket’s not filthy.
+My jacket’s not filthy, thank you very much.

 SNOWY